Xinze-Mingyi/Xinze-Mingyi.github.io/_pages/about.md

 My research focuses on game theory, operations research, machine learning and mathematical economics.

-I will study for the mphil in economics research program at the University of Cambridge in the autumn of 2024.
+I will study for the mphil in economics research program at the University of Cambridge in the fall of 2024.

 Contact Information
 ------